WETC: History

-On June 16, 1959, WETC first signed on the air.
+On June 16, 1959, WETC signed on the air.
 It was a 250 watt daytimer.
 Because AM 540 is a clear-channel frequency reserved for Canada and Mexico, WETC had to sign-off every evening at sunset to avoid interfering with skywave signals of other radio stations.
 It was later allowed to broadcast at night, but only with reduced power.